HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### retrieveHighscoreService_ms.php
-__readHighscore_ms.php__ retrieves highscore lists based on user results and provides specific feedback to logged-in users about their ranking.
+__retrieveHighscoreService_ms.php__ retrieves highscore data for a specific dugga and variant from the database, checks the logged-in user's score, and returns the data as a structured array.

 __Include original service files:__ sessions.php, basic.php

-__Highscores:__ Collects the best scores from users who have successfully passed a section of a quiz.
-It pulls these scores from a database and lists each user's name along with their score for the specific quiz and section.

-__User:__ Checks if the score of the person currently logged in is among the top scores.
-If it is, their position is noted in the list.
-If not, the function runs another query to find and report that user’s own score separately.

-__Debug:__ Provides details about any problems encountered during the services operation.
-This could include error messages from failed SQL queries.
+__retrieveHighscoreService.php__ is responsible for retrieving highscore data from the database in the format of an array.
+The array contains information about:

+- __highscores__: A list of high scores for a specific dugga and variant, including usernames and scores of users who passed the dugga.
+- __user__: Information about the logged-in user, if they have a score for the specified dugga and variant.
+- __debug__: Debugging information.
+Includes any errors encountered during the database operations.

 __Querys used in this microservice:__